 If your house has poor ventilation, it can expose you to smoke 100 levels times higher than acceptable fine particles level.

 27% of Yearly Deaths attributable to indoor air pollution result from pneumonia and 45% of all pneumonia deaths in kids less than five years old are attributable to indoor air pollution5

 Indoor air pollution increases the risk of pneumonia, stroke, lung cancer, and chronic obstructive pulmonary disease.
 Of all these, pneumonia is the most occurring illness in both adults and their young ones.

-One in four deaths from chronic obstructive pulmonary disease in adults in low and middle-income countries result from indoor air pollution5
+One in four deaths from chronic obstructive pulmonary disease in adults in low and middle-income countries results from indoor air pollution5

-Vehicle fumes, visible dust, factory smoke, and poorly managed landfills are not the only things that pollute the air.
+Vehicle fumes, visible dust, factory smoke, emissions from power plants, and poorly managed landfills are not the only things that pollute the air.
 Many people in developing countries use kerosene lamps as a source of light and warmth.
-Low and middle-income earners use these the most, and it exposes them to indoor air pollution.
+Low and middle-income earners use these the most, exposing them to indoor air pollution.

 In developing countries, there is a lack of good and spacious accommodation.
 This, coupled with overpopulation, leads to overcrowded households.
 Low air quality and the quick spread of communicable diseases characterize such living conditions.
-Air pollution impacts vulnerable elderly the most; the unsafe air makes their failing health worse.
+Air pollution impacts the vulnerable elderly the most; unsafe air worsens their failing health.

 In 2016, deaths from outdoor air pollution attributable to ischaemic heart disease and strokes were at 58%6

-As these air pollution facts how outdoor air pollution is a threat to public health.
-Air moves from place to place, as such polluted air can pass through areas with clean energy infrastructure.
+These air pollution facts show that outdoor air pollution is a threat to public health.
+Air moves from place to place; as such polluted air can pass through areas with clean energy infrastructure.